kdroukman/splunk_poc_terraform/README.md

 # Programmatically changing detector settings

 This script contains a number of different detectors.
-You can set an additional set a number of variables specific to each detector.
+You can programmatically modify variables specific to each detector, or even change the filter to set up detectors for specific services and operations.
 This can be used to modify your detector conditions.
 For example

 ```